stac-utils/stac-task/docs/source/usage.rst

 used.
 In this case, we only have one matcher defined that matches on any Item ``id`` value.
 Collection assignment occurs after the Tasks's ``process`` method is called.

-The ``collection_options`` object defines AWS S3 upload options for Item assets for each collection.
-In this case, we define a path template that uses the collection ID, year, month, day, and Item ID to construct the S3 key for the Item assets.
-Our example Task does not upload any Item assets to S3, so the upload options are not used and could be an empty object in this case.
+The ``upload_options`` object defines AWS S3 upload options for Item assets In this case, the only option defined is a ``path_template`` that uses an Item's collection ID, year, month, day, and ID to construct the S3 key for the Item's assets.
+Our example Task does not upload any Item assets to S3, so the ``upload_options`` are not used and could be an empty object in this case.

-Running the example module defined above with ``python my-task.py run in.json`` results in the following output JSON, which contains the original input payload plus a new ``features`` attribute array containing the Item created by the Task's ``process`` method.
+Running the example module defined above with ``python my-task.py run in.json`` results in the following output JSON, which contains the original input payload plus a new ``features`` array containing the Item created by the Task's ``process`` method.

 .. code-block:: json